yule93/Momentumjjap/README.md

 (2020/08/20)
  ### ADD THIS CONTENTS !!

-[v] add the weather function that notice the weather information where you are by checking your geolocation info.
+- [X] add the weather function that notice the weather information where you are by checking your geolocation info.
-[v] Maybe you can use this app in this url (https://yule93.github.io/yule-momentum-jjap/)
+- [X] Maybe you can use this app in this url (https://yule93.github.io/yule-momentum-jjap/)

 (2020/08/23)
 ### Add this CONTENTS

-[ ] make the function in 'background.js' change background other image every 20 seconds.
+- [ ] make the function in 'background.js' change background other image every 20 seconds.